postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 * Team accounts can recover collections up to 30 days.
 * With Postman Business and Enterprise you can recover collections up to 90 days.

 If you aren't able to recover a deleted collection, it may have been removed from a workspace rather than deleted.
-If it appears in another workspace, you can move it by clicking __Share__.
+If the collection appears in another workspace, you can move it by clicking __Share__.

 ## Using collections